chartpath/ramses-elasticsearch/notes.md

 * We need to have Python installed on the system.
 * We need to have Elasticsearch running with a default configuration.
-* We need either PostgreSQL or MongoDB running with a default configuration.
+* We need either PostgreSQL running with a default configuration.
 * We need to have `virtualenv` installed.
 * We need to have `npm` (the nodejs package manager) installed.